NicolasMachado/watcha-wanna-watch/README.md

 Thinkful (https://www.thinkful.com/) first portfolio project.

 Watcha Wanna Watch is an online app that recommends movies according to your personality and tastes.
-Those are deducted by a group of NASA scientists after a series of short random questions (I swear).
+Those are measured by a remote group of NASA scientists after a series of short random questions (I swear).

 ##Introduction